DashboardCode/BsMultiSelect/README.md

 * focus for `isvalid`, focus for `isinvalid` effects (mixins)

-If your theme changes those variables, and you do not want to start with custom css, you have a possibility to update them on the plugin initialization using `useCssPatch=true`.
+If your theme changes those variables, and you do not want to start with custom css, I highly recommend to update them on the plugin initialization:

 Sample `useCssPatch=true` configuration (default values used):
 ````